St Clair Juniors

 200m Swim Safety Badge

 All children using foam or fibreglass knee boards or competing in water events which go beyond waist depth, must have completed their 200m safety award.
 This is a mandatory safety requirement.

 They must: Swim 200m with no stopping in under 7 minutes, then tread water for 1 minute.
-Testing is done at the Wednesday evening Moana Pool Swimming sessions at 6:15pm (term time only)
+Testing is done at the start of Wednesday evening swimming sessions at 6:30pm.